Mahmoud-Elwazeer/financial-instruments/frontend/README.md

 # **Overview**

-The frontend of this application isbuilt with **React**, **Vite**, and **TypeScript**.
+The frontend of this application is built with **React**, **Vite**, and **TypeScript**.
 It includes various features such as charts, exchange data display, and filtering functionalities, designed to provide a smooth user experience with interactive UI elements.

 ## Technologies Used